 Under Michigan’s Occupational Safety and Health Act, employers must observe universal precautions to prevent employees from coming into contact with potentially infectious materials.
 R 325.70005.
 Employers are required to provide employees with personal protective equipment (PPE) at no cost to the employee, such as gloves, gowns, masks, and, in some cases, ventilators.
 MCL 408.1011; R 325.70008.
 Employers must ensure that PPE is being properly used and removed before leaving the work area and placed in the appropriately designated area or container for storage, washing, decontamination, or disposal.
 R 325.70007.
 PPE is only appropriate if it does not permit potentially infectious material to pass through to reach the employee’s clothing or skin.
 These are just a few of the protections afforded employees who may come into contact with COVID-19.
-You can file a complaint online, download and mail/fax to MIOSHA at the address below, or call MIOSHA at 800-866-4674:
+You can file a complaint online, download and mail/fax to MIOSHA at the address below.

 P.O.
 Box 30645